Driver who killed London knife attacker to face no charges

 A driver who ran over a knifeman in an attempt to stop him stabbing his ex-wife to death in the street will face no further police action.

-The 26-year-old, known only as Abraham, was arrested on suspicion of murder after he hit and killed Leon McCaskre in Maida Vale, west London, last week.
+The 26-year-old, known only as Abraham, was arrested on suspicion of murder after he hit and killed Leon McCaskre as he attacked Yasmin Chkaifi, 43, in Maida Vale, west London, last week.

-The Metropolitan Police have now confirmed he has been released with no further action after officers reviewed the law around self-defence and defence of another.
+The Metropolitan Police have now confirmed he will face no further action after officers reviewed the law around self-defence and defence of another.

+The engineer, who is married with young children, previously broke his silence to say his “instant thought” was to protect the mother of two as he drove his blue Renault Clio towards McCaskre and that he “only intended to protect those being attacked”.

+In an interview with The Independent last week, Abraham’s lawyer Tasnime Akunjee said his client had been left “traumatised” by the murder probe.

 Detective Chief Inspector Neil Rawlinson, who has led the investigation for the Metropolitan Police, said: “Having reviewed the CCTV evidence and taken statements of numerous members of the public and attending officers, as well as reviewing the legal position regarding self-defence and defence of another, a decision has been taken that the driver of the car, a 26-year-old man will face no further police action.